 For the liver, I like to season it and roast it on the rack with the bird, about half an hour, or until done.
 This is the Chef's reward for all the hard work!

 Preheat oven to 350 degrees.
-Rinse off the turkey inside and out.
-Drain well and place in a roasting pan.
+Place whole turkey in a roasting pan.
 Season the turkey, inside and out, with salt and pepper.

-I used Sage leaves from my garden, but you can use any you have on hand, or a favorite.
+I used sage leaves from my garden, but you can use any fresh herbs you have on hand..
 I spaced the leaves about an inch apart.
 But next time I would add more leaves.

 Next, fill the chest cavity with stuffing -- don't pack too tight, just fill 'er up.
-I also carefully put stuffing under the neck skin flap.
+If you add stuffing under the neck skin, do it before stuffing the breast cavity.
+Flip the bird on it's breast and fill up the neck cavity.
+I use a couple of toothpicks to thread the skin closed (if necessary.)